benmorey/vibe-code-assignment/resume-builder/README.md

    - Volunteer Work: Community involvement
    - Skills: Organized by category (Programming Languages, Tools, etc.)

-4. **Save Profile**: Click "Save Profile" to store your information
+4. **Auto-Save**: Your profile is automatically saved as you type
+5. **Manual Save**: Click "Save Profile" for immediate save with confirmation
+6. **Export/Import**: Use the header buttons to backup or restore your profile data

 ### Generating Custom Resumes